How Do Citi Flex Loans Work?

 Alternatives to Citi Flex Loans

-There are other ways to borrow money, such as a 0% APR credit card, personal loan, home equity loan or home equity line of credit.
+If the Citi Flex Loan isn’t the right fit for you, there are other ways to borrow money.
+Instead, you could consider a 0% APR credit card, personal loan, home equity loan or home equity line of credit.

 0% APR credit card